doc4d/docs/docs/ViewPro/method-list.md

 #### Example

-To center the text for the spanned cells in this document:
+You want to center the text for the spanned cells in this document:

 ![](assets/en/ViewPro/cmd_vpGetSpans.PNG)

-use this code:

 ```4d
 // Search for all cell spans